opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 1. IF(ES_TYPE0, ES_TYPE1, ES_TYPE2) -> ES_TYPE1 or ES_TYPE2

-Usage: return first parameter is true, return second parameter, otherwise return third one.
+Usage: if first parameter is true, return second parameter, otherwise return third one.

 Argument type: as same as second parameter